znxn7717/payment-gateway-with-bitnetmarket-for-woocommerce/payment-gateway-with-bitnetmarket-for-woocommerce/readme.txt

 == Installation ==

+1. To install manually, download the plugin from https://github.com/znxn7717/payment-gateway-with-bitnetmarket-for-woocommerce.
-1. Upload the `payment-gateway-with-bitnetmarket-for-woocommerce` folder to `/wp-content/plugins/`.
+2. Upload the `payment-gateway-with-bitnetmarket-for-woocommerce` folder to `/wp-content/plugins/`.
-2. Activate the plugin.
+3. Activate the plugin.
-3. In WooCommerce > Settings > Payments > BitnetMarket, enter your seller ID.
+4. In WooCommerce > Settings > Payments > BitnetMarket, enter your seller ID.

-1. پوشه `payment-gateway-with-bitnetmarket-for-woocommerce` را در `/wp-content/plugins/` آپلود کنید.
-2. افزونه را فعال کنید.
-3. در WooCommerce > Settings > Payments > Bitnetmarket شناسه فروشنده را وارد کنید.